 Since most providers (myself included) don’t post their rates on websites or even give out that information over the phone, getting specific rates can require a little sleuthing.

-I should say that I personally don’t really like the idea of going to your competitor and posing as a potential client.
+I should say that I personally don’t really like the idea of going to a competitor and posing as a potential client.
 That just seems underhanded to me.

 2. Consider Collaboration